Anastasia-at/Anastasia-at/README.md

   <img src="https://media.giphy.com/media/LT1Q7rCD5WmqJre7Wq/giphy.gif" width="300"/>
 </div>

 I was always good with technical disciplines: mathematics, physics, and chemistry.
-Unfortunately, it took years for me to realize that I wish to have a job related to this subject.
+I love it, so when I had a chance to switch to "numbers", I did it.

 Before completing my studies at university I started to search for accounting or technical support positions and I was lucky to find one, so I became a part of a friendly Support Team.
 A year later I got an offer from my current employer to join their Support Team.
 I dedicated all my time to training, so I successfully completed the trial period.
 I've started as a first-line support with zero technical knowledge and grew to a Second-Line Tech Support specialist.